82d70b32w/kissy/README.md

 - It's based on version 0.8.4 of st, but I've messed it up a bit and it's better to do the patches manually.;
 - One clipboard for terminal and browser breaks the [freedesktop standard](http://standards.freedesktop.org/clipboards-spec/clipboards-latest.txt).
 All in the name of convenience and laziness which turned out to be a bad idea in the long run;
 - By not reporting issues you make my life more comfortable in general;
+- The screenshot is from Gnome just because it looks nicer.
 - Bloat meter: less than _OMG LOC_;

 ## Installation